KatieClarinet/100DaysOfCode/README.md

 **Days 77 - 78**

-In bootcamp today we have been recapping some principles of React.
+In bootcamp we have been recapping some principles of React.
 In the evenings I have been working on my book reviews app and have now got the data rendering properly on screen (from the backend).

 **Day 79**

 Today was our last hackathon of the bootcamp as next week we start our final (four week) project!
 We created a very simple react app where the user can search a small list of recipes.
 We started building a heroku backend, but hit an error of 'self certified certificate' which turned out to be because we had duplicated the pool.

+**Days 80 - 81**

+Over the weekend I've been working on my Book Reviews Project.
+I've been having an issue where, the list items display and, when selected, on the one list item disappears.
+However, what I wanted to happen is for all list items to disappear.
+In order for this to work, I realise I need to lift state up into a higher component.
+So I've been playing around with this (not yet successfully!)

+**Day 82**

+Today was supposed to be Day 1 of our 4 week Final Project.
+Howver, due to the heatwave this has now been postponed until Wednesday.
+Instead, I spent the day on my portfolio.
+I created a React App and coded the home page.
+I wanted to have a moving background, of falling cherry blossoms.
+I couldn't find quite the effect I was looking for, so I experimented with a few TS Particles, and adjusted the colours and some specifics of one to get it as close as I could.

+**Day 82**

+I didn't get too much done today because of the heatwave!
+I started on wireframes (using Figma) for the 'About' and 'Projects' sections of my portfolio.
+I also had a meeting with my mentor about my Book Reviews App.
+I realised I was making the functionality too complex, by adding the list and having the items clickable.
+It's simpler to keep it with the reviews just showing once the user begins typing, as the dynamic search bar filters the results anyway.
+Hoping to deploy this soon so I get practice doing so, and then I can also link to it from my portfolio.

+**Day 83**